Our Story

 Vineyard

-Our 42-acre vineyard is home to three grape varieties, rooted in ancient soils in the heart of the historic Dundee Hills.
-Located just up the road from the Willamette Valley’s first planting of Pinot Noir, the vineyard occupies some of the most suitable conditions cooler-climate varietals could ask for.
+Our grapes have always come from the same vineyard, rooted in ancient soils in the heart of the historic Dundee Hills.
+Located just up the road from the Willamette Valley’s first planting of Pinot Noir, the site occupies some of the most suitable conditions cooler-climate varietals could ask for.
 The combination of mineral-rich volcanic soils, an even microclimate and a higher-elevation setting make it one of just a few of places on the planet that meet Pinot Noir’s long list of demands.

 The original plantings at the top of the hill reach an elevation of 870 feet, with views of the rugged Cascades to the east.
 The younger plantings steer west on an evergreen-framed slope that overlooks the Coastal Range.
 Resident grapes benefit from ample biodiversity, from strands of native oak and cover crop to bobcats and red-tailed hawks.
-LIVE (Low Input Viticulture and Enology) certified and Salmon Safe, the vineyard is monitored by a third-party and adheres to an internationally-recognized sustainability program.
+LIVE (Low Input Viticulture and Enology) certified and Salmon Safe, the vineyard adheres to an internationally-recognized sustainability program.

-The vineyard is home to Pinot Gris, Chardonnay and six clones of Pinot Noir.
 Agriculturally, less is more.
-We exercise restraint in our farming so as not to not hide the personality of the fruit.
+We prioritize restraint in farming so as not to not hide the personality of the fruit.
 That means minimal intervention in the form of inputs and irrigation and no fertilizers.
-When we do intervene, it’s done by hand, from pruning and thinning to harvesting individual clusters.
+When intervention is required, it’s done by hand, from pruning and thinning to harvesting individual clusters.
 While the yields are low, the caliber of the fruit is remarkable.

 The Coppola Family